theoromeo/NextPage-Parser/readme.md

 ### Property Priority

-1. Properties defined `on` the root node,(in the save element where the node is declared) will have highest priority.
+1. Properties defined `on` the root node,(in the same element where the node is declared) will have highest priority.

 2. Properties defined `in` the root but outside any other node.